priorist/docker-piwik/README.md

     $ sudo docker run -d -p 80:80 --link mysql:mysql -v /var/piwik-data:/var/piwik-data --name piwik priorist/piwik

-You may use a data volume at /var/piwik-data for config persitence.
+You may use a data volume at */var/piwik-data* for config persistence.

 ## Deploy with dokku-alt

-After you push-deployed this app, create a database container and link it:
+After you push-deployed the app, create a database container and link it:

     $ sudo dokku mariadb:create piwik-db
     $ sudo dokku mariadb:link piwik piwik-db